-Dry flaky scalp can be uncomfortable to live with and sometimes unhygenic.
-If you want to know how to grow your hair, you must first understand how healthy scalp functions because the scalp is the birthplace of the hair as It’s the root which the hair grows out of.
+Dry flaky scalp can be uncomfortable to live with and sometimes unhygienic.
+If you want to know how to grow your hair, you must first understand how healthy scalp functions because the scalp is the birthplace of the hair as It’s the root from which the hair grows out.

 RELATED POST: WHY YOUR SCALP WON’T STOP ITCHING

 If you do any gardening work or have ever planted anything, you will know that the quality of a soil has a big effect on the quality of plant that will grow out of that soil.
 In order to ensure that the plant grows into a full tree, both the plant and the soil must be tended to on a regular basis.